Feiyu-Yao/Feiyu-Yao1.github.io/index.md

 Implement reinforcement learning on a quadruped robot

 The dog is controlled by a hierarchical control architecture.
-The upper part is a reinforcement learning structure which outputs the abstract command.
+The upper part is a reinforcement learning structure (SAC) which outputs the abstract command.
 The under part is a optimal control sturcture which implements the abstract command to the commands for the motors.

 <img src="/walk.png" width="100%">